World Languages and ELL Services

 French Program of Study

-In keeping with the New Jersey Core Curriculum Content Standard for World Languages, students in Kindergarten through second grade learn to use memorized words and phrases to talk about familiar topics.
-Through an engaging curriculum comprised of thematic units, students develop their knowledge of French with short guided conversations, songs, repetition (with lots of visuals and miming), games, and simple projects.
-While Kindergarteners do not receive a grade for French, first and second graders earn a participation grade each trimester.
+In keeping with the New Jersey Core Curriculum Content Standard for World Languages, students in Kindergarten through third grade learn to use memorized words and phrases to talk about familiar topics.
+Through an engaging curriculum comprised of thematic units, students develop their knowledge of French with short guided conversations, songs, repetition (with lots of visuals and miming), stories, games, and simple projects.
+While Kindergarteners are not graded in French, first, second and third graders earn a participation grade each trimester.

 Fifth Grade French